Seharish-Fatima/Schedule-Savvy/README.md

 ## What it actually does (no cap)

 Pick your degree program.
-Upload your university's official timetable.
+Use the included FAST-NUCES sample timetable or upload your own.
 Tell it your parent section, the courses you're taking, and (if you're feeling picky) which teacher you'd prefer.
 It does the rest:

 - Only shows you courses your degree can actually take — no scrolling past 80 courses that aren't even yours
 - Tries to keep you in your home section first, because nobody wants to be the one random kid from a different section in every single class